Reconciliation in Schools

 Our goal in Advancing Reconciliation is to create safe spaces for Indigenous students and their peers to discuss, recommend, and develop student-led initiatives that promote reconciliation in their schools and communities.
 These are the participating schools’ Calls to Action, which use interactive arts-based learning approaches that focus on Indigenous voices and issues in Canada.

 The program is designed to build the capacity of students and teachers and to provide opportunities to connect with the rich and thriving network of Elders, Indigenous Knowledge Keepers, community members, artists and activists that work tirelessly to promote Reconciliation in their communities.

 In addition, one of the goals of the project was to create a toolkit with the intention to share some our learnings from the pilot project and provide administration and teachers with a framework to introduce these important topics in the classroom.
 It is intended for grades 5-12 and is meant to be adapted for the appropriate grade.
 Each section has links to the Alberta Program of Studies for each grade.

 Table of Contents:

 How to use this Toolkit

 List of Organizations to bring in an Elder/ Knowledge Keeper

-For full version of the toolkit, please download.
+For a printed version of the toolkit, please contact us.

 Thank you to our School Partners: